-"If I Had a Heart" was performed, written, and produced by Swedish recording artist, Fever Ray (Karin Dreijer).
+"If I Had a Heart" was performed, written, and produced by Swedish recording artist Fever Ray (Karin Dreijer).
 It is the lead single from her debut self-titled album, Fever Ray (2009).
-Fever Ray was her first effort as a solo artist.
+It was her first effort as a solo artist.
 She was formerly half of an electronic music duo, The Knife, along with her brother Olof Dreijer.
-She was also the vocalist and guitarist of alternative rock band Honey Is Cool.
+She was also the vocalist and guitarist of the alternative rock band Honey Is Cool.
 Her vocal style is noted for both shrill and deep tones.
 She uses multi-tracked vocals, creating spacy, ethereal effects.

 The range of Spektor's powerful voice is the perfect instrument for expressing the range of experiences of these very human women.
 There is good and evil in each of them.
 The faces shown in the opening montage are all actual female prisoners.

 I have shared a few of my favorite modern TV theme songs here.
 I will come back and add more as I find them.
 Do you have any favorite new TV theme songs that I have not included?

 Sherry Hewins (author) from Sierra Foothills, CA on May 26, 2018: